cartheur/M6x09-SBC-GNU/README.md

 # M6x09-SBC-GNU
-GNU and CodeWarrior based sources for all `x09` development code
+GNU and CodeWarrior based sources for all `x09` architecture development code